topless/gae-init/README.md

 # serve with hot reload at localhost:8080
 $ npm run dev

+# the production build will be automatically executed when deploy and
+# will be created at backend/main/static/dist/
+# --report shows bundle analyzer report, and can be omitted
+$ npm run build --report
 ```

 When you start the dev server `http://localhost:8080` will open in your browser to test the application.